MajorCooke/Doom4Doom/Docs/Readme.txt

 * Copyright / Permissions *

 Authors MAY use the contents of this file as a base for modification or reuse.
-JUST LET ME KNOW :) Permissions have been obtained from original authors for any of their resources modified or included in this file.
+JUST LET ME KNOW. :) Permissions have been obtained from original authors for any of their resources modified or included in this file.